vegaprotocol/topgun-service/README.md

 The leaderboard is filtered to include ONLY participants that are found on a verified 'allow-list' provided by an external API service.
 On which each user will verify their public key using Twitter.
 This service is known internally as **Social Media Verification** or "Twitter Registration".

+When running an incentive/game the configuration file for the topgun-service can be configured with the appropriate 'algorithm' to serve up a list of participants on a leaderboard.
+The choices of algorithm currently includes:

+* `ByPartyAccountGeneralBalance`
+* `ByPartyGovernanceVotes`
+* `ByLPEquitylikeShare`
+* `ByAssetDepositWithdrawal`
+* `BySocialRegistration`

-The service is written in Go.
+The service is written in Go and more recent algorithms use MongoDB as a perisistence layer.

 ## How to run the service